hoahamho/Hardhat-FreeCodeCamp-Raffle/README.md

 # Lottery Hardhat Project

 This project allow people enter raffle.
-Using Chainlink VRF to get provably random number and Chainlink Keeper to autmate trigger send money to the winner.
+Using Chainlink VRF to get provably random number and Chainlink Keeper to send money to the winner.

-1. Hardhat update and some plugin update so many code change.
+1. Hardhat and some plugin update, many codes change.

 Example:
 Old code: